 Barges are typically used to transport a wide range of materials, many of which could be extremely dangerous if mishandled.
 This is just one way that a crew member on a barge could be injured.
 Unfortunately, there are many circumstances where a worker or passenger on a barge could be severely injured, which could lead to a personal injury lawsuit.
-If you were the victim of a barge accident in Florida, you should consult with an experienced Florida boat accident attorney today.
+If you were the victim of a terrible barge accident in Florida, schedule a consultation with a Florida barge accident attorney.

-At Rivkind Margulies & Rivkind, P.A., we know the burden that a victim could face after a serious barge accident, and we would like to help you fight for compensation for your injuries.
+Rivkind Margulies & Rivkind, P.A., recognizes the burden that a victim could face after a serious barge accident, and we would like to help you fight for compensation for your injuries.
 The parties responsible for your barge accident should be held accountable for their negligence.
-To schedule a free legal consultation to discuss the details of your barge accident case, contact Rivkind Margulies & Rivkind, P.A., at (305) 204-5369.
-You may also contact the firm online to schedule your free case review.
+Call (866) 386-1762 if you would like a complimentary consultation to talk about your options to gain compensation for your injuries.
+It is also possible to start the consultation process on our website.

 Common Types of Barge Accidents in Florida

 Barges are a necessary part of our cargo transportation system to ensure that local stores receive the items they need to display and sell.
 When operating a barge that is transporting materials or other cargo, it is expected that all precautions will be followed in order to ensure the safety of the crew.
 However, there are many circumstances where a crew member on a barge could be injured due to negligence.
 The following are common ways that a worker may be injured in a barge accident that could result in a lawsuit for personal injury.

 The pilot of a barge should always be on alert for other barges and vessels that may be in their path.
 If the pilot of a barge does not act appropriately when approaching other vessels, a collision may occur that will endanger crew members on the vessel.
 As a result, crew members could suffer a wide range of injuries from tripping into hard surfaces or possibly even falling from the barge.